opendilab/DI-engine-docs/source/hands_on/acer.rst

 the sample efficiency and decreases the data correlation by using the following tricks:

 -  **Truncated importance sampling with bias correction**, which controls the stability of the off-policy estimator
--  **Retrace Q-value estimation**, which is an off-policy, low variance, and return-based algorithm, and has been proven to converge
+-  **Retrace Q value estimation**, which is an off-policy, low variance, and return-based algorithm, and has been proven to converge
 -  **Efficient TRPO (Trust Region Policy Optimization)**, which scales well to large problems
 -  **Stochastic Dueling Networks (SDNs)**, which is designed to estimate both :math:`V^\pi` and :math:`Q^\pi` off-policy while maintaining consistency between the two estimates